Receive Access Ecosystem Trading 6.1% Higher Over Last Week (RAE)

 - Meridian Network (LOCK) traded flat against the dollar and now trades at $0.0086 or 0.00000040 BTC.

 RAE is a coin.
 Receive Access Ecosystem’s total supply is 6,184,936 coins.
+The Reddit community for Receive Access Ecosystem is https://reddit.com/r/RAE_Token and the currency’s Github account can be viewed here.
 Receive Access Ecosystem’s official message board is rokfin.com/rae/dashboard.
-The official website for Receive Access Ecosystem is raetoken.org.
-The Reddit community for Receive Access Ecosystem is https://reddit.com/r/RAE_Token and the currency’s Github account can be viewed here.
 Receive Access Ecosystem’s official Twitter account is @raetoken and its Facebook page is accessible here.
+Receive Access Ecosystem’s official website is raetoken.org.

 Receive News & Updates for Receive Access Ecosystem Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Receive Access Ecosystem and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.